Aldehyde: Structure and bonding

-Aldehydes feature a carbon center that is connected by a double bond to oxygen and a single bond to hydrogen and single bond to a third substituent, which is carbon or, in the case of formaldehyde, hydrogen.
+Aldehyde molecules have a central carbon atom that is connected by a double bond to oxygen, a single bond to hydrogen and another single bond to a third substituent, which is carbon or, in the case of formaldehyde, hydrogen.
 The central carbon is often described as being sp2-hybridized.
 The aldehyde group is somewhat polar.
-The C=O bond length is about 120-122 picometers.
+The C=O bond length is about 120–122 picometers.

 Physical properties and characterization

 Aldehydes have properties that are diverse and that depend on the remainder of the molecule.
-Smaller aldehydes are more soluble in water, formaldehyde and acetaldehyde completely so.
-The volatile aldehydes have pungent odors.
+Smaller aldehydes such as formaldehyde and acetaldehyde are soluble in water, and the volatile aldehydes have pungent odors.

 Aldehydes can be identified by spectroscopic methods.
 Using IR spectroscopy, they display a strong νCO band near 1700 cm−1.
 In their 1H NMR spectra, the formyl hydrogen center absorbs near δH 9.5 to 10, which is a distinctive part of the spectrum.
 This signal shows the characteristic coupling to any protons on the α carbon with a small coupling constant typically less than 3.0 Hz.
 The 13C NMR spectra of aldehydes and ketones gives a suppressed (weak) but distinctive signal at δC 190 to 205.